adamzr2000/unitree-go1-digital-twin/digital-twin-service/gesture-control-app/README.md

   - Translates the commands into velocity commands over ROS.
   - Sends velocity commands to the Unitree Go1 robot using the `/cmd_vel` topic.

-Here is a visual representation of the possible hand gestures and their corresponding control commands:

 ![Gesture Control Commands](../../images/gesture-control-commands.png)

 ## Run it?